 - May not be suitable for those who overpronate

 A combination of leather and mesh, these Hiking Shoes For Women by Knixmax allow you to climb in style.
 The upper is made from suede leather and mesh which makes the shoes extremely breathable, lightweight, as well as flexible.
 The outsole is designed to be non-slip, which makes these women’s climbing shoes ideal for hiking, running, and trekking.
+Based on reviewers’ experiences, these shoes provide excellent traction and stability to withstand rough trails and weather.
 The insoles are cushioned while offering you plenty of toe space, and this helps absorb impact and prevent your toes from hurting.
 The laces have a 1-pull tightening mechanism which saves you time and effort.
 With all the features that these shoes boast, these all-round Shoes are definitely a travel/ hiking essential that you cannot miss out on if you’re a hiking enthusiast.

 - Padded collar and tongue